Home Sweet Home: Quantifying Home Court Advantages For NCAA Basketball Statistics: The Crowd Effect: Attendance Impact on Statistics

 Sample results of the above algorithm for 2015-2016 D1 women are presented in Figure 3.
 Matching visual intuition, the KS test concludes there are no significant differences in distribution between the low attendance observations and the adjusted high attendance observations resulting from the above algorithm, across all gender-division combinations.

-With the impact of RPI’ mitigated, we are able to perform two-sample t-tests to test for significant differences in the mean home advantage values.
+With the impact of $\textrm{RPI}'$ mitigated, we are able to perform two-sample t-tests to test for significant differences in the mean home advantage values, using the R function \texttt{t.test} in the \texttt{stats} package \citep{R}.
 Since the matching algorithm has a random component, we repeat the process 1000 times for each statistic, fitting 1000 distinct models.
-The average magnitudes of the resulting p-values are displayed in Table 3, with negative values representing combinations implying negative home advantage values.
+The average differences in mean home advantage values between the high and low attendance samples are displayed in Table 3, with negative values implying an advantage for the away teams.
+The bold values in the table are those with significant differences between the samples.
 Since we examine 14 statistics and 6 gender-division combinations, we perform 84 tests and thus use the Bonferroni correction to select a level of significance of $\alpha=0.05/84=0.0006$.
-The two statistics which have significantly different home advantage means in the low attendance and high attendance subsets for the most division-gender combinations are PF and FTA: the two referee driven statistics (no tests for D2 women produce significant differences, though PF and FTA represent 2 of the 3 lowest p-values for that combination).
+The two statistics which have significantly different home advantage means in the low attendance and high attendance subsets for the most division-gender combinations are PF and FTA: the two referee driven statistics.
 This result supports our hypothesis from Section 3, providing strong evidence that referee bias in favor of the home team increases as attendance increases.

-The statistic which is next most impacted by attendance is PTS.
+The only other statistic with significant differences for multiple gender-division combinations is PTS.
 Since PTS are also influenced by referees (through FTA), this result is likely a consequence of the home advantage in PF and FTA.
-Additionally, the PTS p-values for D2 and D3 are lower than those for D1, implying that referee decisions may have greater impact on outcomes at levels in which the teams and players are less skilled.
-Attendance has significant impact for two additional statistics for D1 men: BLK and FGA.
-Like PTS, FGA is influenced by referees, since possessions ending in FTA cannot end in FGA.
-The increase in BLK is the only significant result without a clear tie to referees and may indicate that players are more likely to attempt to block shots (and elicit a crowd response) when attendance is especially high.
-Finally, FT\% is not impacted by attendance in any gender-division combination.
-Thus, while a home crowd has a positive effect on FT\% (see Figure 1), the size of that crowd does not seem to have a significant impact.
+Additionally, the observed PTS differences for D2 and D3 are noticeably greater than those for D1, implying that referee decisions may have greater impact on outcomes at levels in which the teams and players are less skilled.
+Interestingly, FT\% is not significantly impacted by attendance in any gender-division combination.
+Thus, while playing at home has a positive effect on FT\% (see Figure 1), the size of the home crowd does not seem to have a significant impact.